vamshidhar-thonti/machine_learning/readme.md

   * **Input Layer** which contains features represented as a vector.
   * **Hidden Layer** which contains more than one model (called as a neuron) that takes all the features as input and return a value called `activations` which are then fed to the next layer.
 (The next layer can be an another hidden layer or a final output layer, it depends on the architecture).
 Choosing the count of models (neurons) to be in the hidden layer is the architectural decision.
   * **Output Layer** which takes `activations` vector as an input and outputs a final prediction.

+## Advice for applying Machine Learning
+> _Pending copy_

+## Descision Trees
+Decision trees is another algorithm where the inputs are filtered based on the features.
+It resembles similar to that of a tree structure in DSA.
+Where top node is called `root node`, all the intermmediate nodes are called `decision nodes` and the last nodes in the tree are called `leaf nodes`.
+\
+At the decision nodes, the decision of spliting of the inputs are made based on feature that has been used.
+\
+**Purity** of the decision tree is measured based on the resultant splits that are being made.
+\
+For example, with a dataset of 20 images consisting of 10 cats and 10 dogs, with features like ears being `pointy` or `floppy`, whiskers being `present` or `absent`, face being `round` or `not round`.
+With these features being in the decision node the images would split and move down the tree until all the images are classified as either `cat` or `not a cat`.
+\
+The purity of the algorithm is measured based on the final classfication.
+If the majority of the inputs are correctly classified as cats by the algorithm, it is said to be having a higher purity and vice versa.